Marjory Kennedy-Fraser: Biography

 In 1887, she married her mother's younger cousin, the mathematician Alexander Yule Fraser FRSE (1857–1890), whom she had first met in 1882 in Aberdeen.
 Alexander (Alec) had completed in 1881 his MA with Honours at the University of Aberdeen and in 1885 was made a Fellow of the Royal Society of Edinburgh.
 In 1889, he was appointed headmaster of Allan Glen's Technical School in Glasgow, and the family moved there.
 However, his health began to deteriorate and he was diagnosed with pneumonia.

 The couple travelled to South Africa, where the hotter weather contributed for Alec's health to improve considerably, but as soon as they returned to Glasgow, he became ill again and died in November 1890.
 Marjory thus found herself a widow at the age of thirty-three, and with her two small children, David and Patuffa, to look after.
 She settled at 5 Mayfield Road in southern Edinburgh with her mother and two sisters and made her living as a music teacher and lecturer.

 In the 1890s, Kennedy-Fraser gave lecture recitals at the Summer Meetings which Patrick Geddes organised at University Hall Extension in Edinburgh.
 In 1911 she is listed as a piano teacher at 95a George Street in the centre of Edinburgh.

-She developed a close friendship with the painter John Duncan, with whom she shared a deep interest in the Celtic Revival.
+She developed a close friendship with the painter John Duncan, with whom she shared a deep passion for the Celtic Revival.
 They made a trip to Eriskay in 1905, in which occasion he painted her against the island's landscape.
-While in Eriskay, Kennedy-Fraser witnessed many Gaelic folk songs endangered of disappearing as a result of population decline, and, being herself a singer, began a personal project to record and transcribe the music of the Hebrides.
+While in Eriskay, Kennedy-Fraser witnessed many Gaelic folk songs endangered of disappearing as a result of population decline, and, with the assistant of Eriskay's parish priest, the iconic Gaelic poet Fr Allan MacDonald, she began a personal project to record and transcribe the music of the Hebrides.